roe-dl/weewx-DWD/README.md

         database_name = dwd-forecast-Stationscode.sdb
         database_type = SQLite
 ```

+From WeeWX 5.2 on replace `schemas.dwd.schema` by
+`weewx.schemas.dwd.schema`.

 Then write a file named `dwd.py` into the `schemas` directory of
 WeeWX, containing the following: